moleculerjs/site/source/docs/0.14/networking.md

 ```

 {% note info Dependencies %}
-To use this transporter install the `nats` module with `npm install nats@1.4.12 --save` command.
+To use this transporter install the `nats` module with `npm install nats --save` command.
 {% endnote %}

 #### Examples